Widespread cyberattack hits major European companies

 U.S.-based food giant Mondelēz International also reported a "global IT outage."

-The attack is being linked to ransomware known as Petya, which was previously advertised for sale on top-tier Russian criminal forums, according to global security firm and NBC News analyst Flashpoint Intelligence.
+The attack is being linked to ransomware known as Petya, which was previously advertised for sale on top-tier Russian criminal forums, according to research from New York City-based Flashpoint, a business risk intelligence firm.

-"Initial reports indicate the outbreak is mainly in Ukraine and Russia, but there are other companies impacted outside of those countries," Flashpoint said, adding that the initial means of infection remains unknown but it has spread similarly to the worldwide "WannaCry" malware attack in May that affected about 300,000 computers.
+"Initial reports indicate the outbreak is mainly in Ukraine and Russia, but there are other companies impacted outside of those countries," Flashpoint said, adding that the initial means of infection remains unknown but it has spread similarly to that of the worldwide "WannaCry" malware attack affecting about 300,000 computers in May.

+Other security firms also said Petya or a modification of it was involved, although Kaspersky Lab, a Russian security software company, said its preliminary findings suggest new ransomware may be the culprit.
+Around 2,000 systems have been affected, Kaspersky said.

+Europol, the European law enforcement agency, tweeted that it was aware of the ransomware threat and was working with various cyberunits to determine the "full nature of this attack."

-Ukrainian Prime Minister Volodymyr Groysman said the apparent ransomware campaign affecting his country was "unprecedented," but that "vital systems haven't been affected."
+Ukrainian Prime Minister Volodymyr Groysman said the scale of the ransomware campaign on his country was "unprecedented," but that "vital systems haven't been affected."

 Related: Ransomware: Now a Billion Dollar a Year Crime and Growing